-Moving average is the trend indicator.
-It takes average price figures and as a result, smooth price actions from fluctuations.
+Moving average is a trend indicator.
+It takes average price figures and, as a result, smooths price action from fluctuations.

 Types of Moving Average

-There are 4 main types of the Moving Average that you can implement in MetaTrader.
-We won’t give you complicated formulas.
-It’s more important for you to understand the idea of each type.
+There are four main types of the Moving Average in MetaTrader.
+It’s important to understand the idea of each type.

 Smoothed MA is based on the Simple MA.
 It’s easy to define its major function after the first glance at its name.
 This MA clears price moves from fluctuations the most.
 This MA is the best to define the trend.